is in Session

 Penalty Kick – 3 points:

-After a penalty is called, a team can choose to attempt to score by kicking the ball through the goal posts.
+After a penalty, a team may attempt to score by kicking the ball through the goal posts.

 Drop Goal – 3 points:

-The easiest way to advance the ball is to run with it.
-However, the defending team is free to tackle the player with the ball.
-If this happens, the attacking team may lose possession.
+One way to advance the ball is to run with it.
+However, the opposing team is free to tackle the player with the ball.
+If this happens, his team may lose possession.
 (See “ruck” below.)

-A team may pass the ball as many times as they would like.
-However, they may only pass the ball sideways (laterally) or backwards.
+A team may pass the ball as many times as they like.
+However, they may not pass the ball forwards.

-The non-offending team gets the opportunity to throw the ball back onto the field.
 The teams form two parallel lines and the player with the ball throws it between them.
-In many cases, players will lift one another up in the air to catch it.
+In many cases, players will lift one another into the air to catch the ball.
+In this example, the blue team was out of bounds, and so the yellow team gets to throw the ball in.

-Players from each team will get in a specific formation, and push against each other.
-During a scrum, nobody in the formation is allowed to touch the ball with their hands.
-The ball is thrown into the middle, and the teams will fight to move the ball behind them (either by kicking it backwards, or pushing their opponents away) so that a player on their side can pick it up, and continue play.
+Players from each team bind onto each other with their arms.
+They then push against their opponents.
+The ball is thrown into the middle, and the teams will fight to move the ball behind them (either by heeling it backwards, or pushing their opponents away) so that a player on their side can pick the ball up, and continue play.

 The Houston SaberCats